brandonfajardo/realtime-translink/README.md

 Realtime app that fetches Translink bus locations every second

-a. npm install in root and server
+npm install in root and server<br>
-b. npm start in root (localhost:8080) / node app.js inside of server folder
+npm start in root (localhost:8080) / node app.js inside of server folder

-* Accidentally used this boilerplate https://github.com/StephenGrider/ReduxSimpleStarter
+* Accidentally used this boilerplate https://github.com/StephenGrider/ReduxSimpleStarter<br>
 a.
-Learned socket.io
+Learned socket.io<br>
 b.
 A lot of time was spent trying to get superagent to work, I decided to use axios